Sports in the Tampa Bay area: Soccer

+Rowdies

 The Tampa Bay Rowdies are a member of the USL Championship (USLC), competing in the second tier of the United States soccer pyramid.
 The franchise considers itself to be a phoenix club of the original Tampa Bay Rowdies of the first NASL and displays a star on its shield commemorating the 1975 championship.
 Though the owners intended to use the Rowdies name from the beginning, trademark issues forced the team to call itself FC Tampa Bay when it took the pitch as an expansion franchise of the USSF Division 2 Professional League in 2010.
 The team transitioned into the second NASL for 2011 and obtained the rights to the Rowdies name for 2012.
 The team moved to the United Soccer League Championship, then known as the United Soccer League, in 2016 as a part of their bid for expansion to the MLS.

 The club played its first season in George M. Steinbrenner Field in Tampa before moving to St. Petersburg's Al Lang Stadium for subsequent seasons.
 In 2012, the Rowdies won the NASL's Soccer Bowl to claim the league championship.
 They were USL Regular Season champions and Eastern Conference champions in 2020 and were then named league co-champions along with the Phoenix Rising after the title game had to be canceled because of COVID-19.
 They repeated as Eastern Conference champions in 2021 but lost in the title game.

+Sun

+Tampa Bay Sun FC is Tampa's first and only fully professional women's sports team.
+They play in the USL Super League, which is the joint-highest level women's soccer league in the United States.
+The Sun won the league title in 2025, their inaugural season.

+Tropics

 Florida Tropics SC compete in indoor soccer in the Major Arena Soccer League.
 Like the Rowdies, they shared the 2020 league title as co-champions with the Monterrey Flash.
 They won the regular season league title in 2021.

-Football

-The Tampa Bay Vipers were announced as one of eight XFL Franchises on December 18, 2018.
-They played 5 games of the 2020 XFL season until the league got shut down due to COVID-19.
-The XFL got bought in August 2020 by a group including Dwayne Johnson and announced that the league will be relaunching in 2023.

-The Tampa Bay Tornadoes will play in the American Indoor Football Alliance starting in 2022, before which they played in the American Arena League.
-They were originally scheduled to play their inaugural season in 2020, but it was canceled due to COVID-19.
-In 2021, the Tornadoes withdrew following their fourth game of the season, compiling a 3–1 record.

-The Tampa Bay Bandits were announced as one of eight USFL franchises that would be returning for the leagues 2022 relaunch.
-They will be playing April 2022.